thunderdrop/Inform-7-with-NVDA/README.md

-# Getting the Most out of the Inform 7 Windows IDE using NonVisual Desktop Access
+# Getting the Most out of the Inform 7 Windows IDE with NonVisual Desktop Access

 ***